Yahyaabad, Natanz

 Yahyaabad (يحيي اباد) (Note: Also romanized as Yaḩyáābād) is a neighborhood in the city of Tarqrud in the Central District of Natanz County, Isfahan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, Yahyaabad's population was 168 in 41 households, when it was a village in Tarq Rud Rural District.
 The following census in 2011 counted 140 people in 50 households.

-After the census, the village of Tarq merged with the villages of Abkesheh, Baghestan-e Bala, Baghestan-e Pain, Kesheh, and Yahyaabad to form the city of Tarqrud.
+In 2011, the village of Tarq, after merging with the villages of Abkesheh, Baghestan-e Bala, Baghestan-e Pain, Kesheh, and Yahyaabad, was converted to city and renamed Tarqrud.